ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 ## The point of this article
 This article gives an overview of the features VimTeX provides, offers some ideas of how to use these features from the practical perspective of a real-life user, and shows where to look in the documentation for details.
 Given VimTeX's superb documentation, what is the point of this guide?
-My reasoning is that many new users---I am often guilty of this too---quickly become overwhelmed when reading extensive plain-text documentation as a means of learning new software, and perhaps the Markdown syntax, highlighted code blocks, and more personal tone in this article will make it easier for new users to digest what VimTeX offers.
+My reasoning is that many new users---I am often guilty of this too---quickly become overwhelmed when reading extensive plain-text documentation as a means of learning new software, and perhaps the Markdown syntax, animated GIFs, highlighted code blocks, and more personal tone in this article will make it easier for new users to digest what VimTeX offers.

 My goal is certainly not to replace the VimTeX documentation, which remains essential reading for any serious VimTeX user.
 Instead, I hope to quickly bring new users up to a level of comfort at which the documentation becomes useful rather than overwhelming, and to offer pointers as to where in the VimTeX documentation to look when interested about a given feature.